What counts as disability

 If you have a sight impairment which can be cured by wearing glasses or contact lenses, you’ll need to think about how your day-to-day activities are affected when you’re wearing them.

 Tom has type 1 diabetes.
-He has daily insulin injections which mean he doesn’t usually have any symptoms.
+He has to monitor his glucose levels and give himself insulin injections several times a day.
+If he controls his glucose levels, he doesn’t usually have any symptoms.

-He's disabled because without the injections the diabetes would have a substantial long-term adverse effect on his normal day-to-day activities.
-He would collapse and the condition is likely to recur.
+He's disabled because without the correct dose of insulin, the diabetes would have a substantial long-term adverse effect on his normal day-to-day activities.

 If you’re not sure if your impairment is substantial or long term